Classrooms at Danesfield Manor in Surrey – Video

 We are fortunate enough at Danesfield Manor School to have school grounds with plenty of space.
 However, we felt that we could do more to take advantage of the outdoor environment at the school.
 We decided that we wanted to plan an innovative and environmentally friendly development that would include new classrooms.
 These classrooms would be designed to blend in with the natural surroundings and be a sustainable investment for the school’s future.

-We were aware that the development at Danesfield Manor School was a big task but The Learning Escape didn't hesitate to detail exactly how they could design and plan our classrooms.
+We were aware that the development at Danesfield Manor School was a big task but TG Escapes didn’t hesitate to detail exactly how they could design and plan our classrooms.
 The team were very enthusiastic about introducing a range of eco-friendly features to our school, including solar panels, and were keen to work alongside staff and pupils.
 The health and safety of our children was considered at every stage: the auto-mist sprays that switch on in the event of fire were particularly innovative.

 What are the biggest benefits you’ve noticed for the children?